 The ACR must include the following basic information about the product:

-- Product Information: Name, version number, date of completion, product description, and contact information.
-The contact information is crucial for follow-up questions or additional information.
+- Contact Information: The contact information is crucial for follow-up questions or additional information.

 - Evaluation Methods: Description of the methods used to evaluate the product’s accessibility.